 - Activate the Enable accrual policies option if applicable.
 Go to the next section in this article to learn more about how to assess if an accrual policy is needed.

-- Click on Add absence type to save your settings.
+- Click Create to save your settings.

 Step 2: Assess whether an accrual policy is needed